Gibbsdavidl/readthedocs/docs/source/sections/QueryOfTheMonthClub_july_dev.rst

   ARRAY<STRUCT<RefGene_Group STRING, RefGene_Accession STRING, RefGene_Name STRING>> at [18:34]

 What happened?
-It's that darned RECORD, which in STANDARD SQL is now an array.
+It's that darned RECORD, which in our error, actually looks to be an ARRAY of STRUCTS!
 We have previously used arrays in our queries in past months where we took a list of values and created an array to be passed to a javascript function.
 The result of the function gave us back an array, and we had to UNNEST it, to get back one row per entry.
 It's similar